Information Security Standard M6

 2. management must only be over the LAN interface;

-3. if SNMP is used in the management environment, all default SNMP community strings must be changed, otherwise it must be disabled;
+3. if SNMP is used in the management environment, all default SNMP community strings must be changed, otherwise it must be disabled; and

-4. vendor defaults such as encryption keys, and administrative passwords must be changed.
+4. vendor defaults such as Encryption keys and administrative passwords must be changed.

 Security Updates